 Integrated within Tate Modern’s Curatorial team, the Centre’s core team work with the wider Curatorial team to lead or contribute to exhibitions, collection displays, acquisitions and public events.
 The Centre’s core team also work closely with the Learning & Research and Digital departments as well as other colleagues at Tate Britain, Tate Liverpool and Tate St Ives, to connect Tate with a wide network of peers and academic partners.

 The Centre is led by Dr Sook-Kyung Lee, Senior Curator, International Art (Hyundai Tate Research Centre: Transnational).
 Lee has had responsibilities for the research and acquisition of art from the Asia-Pacific region for the Tate collection and previously headed Tate Research Centre: Asia (2012–16).
 As Exhibitions & Displays Curator at Tate Liverpool she curated several exhibitions and collection displays such as Doug Aitken: The Source and Thresholds.
 Lee also served as the Commissioner & Curator of the Korean Pavilion for the 56th Venice Biennale.
-She is currently curating Nam June Paik, which will premiere at Tate Modern in late 2019 and tour in Europe, USA and Asia, co-organised by Tate Modern and the San Francisco Museum of Modern Art.
+She recently curated Nam June Paik, which opened at Tate Modern in October 2019 and will tour in Europe, USA and Asia, co-organised by Tate Modern and the San Francisco Museum of Modern Art.

-Tate Modern has recently appointed two curators, Nabila Abdel Nabi and Devika Singh, who are embedded in Tate Modern’s Curatorial team to carry out acquisition and programme related curatorial work, with a focus on the Centre’s aim of contributing to the development of the ‘transnational’ framework.
+Curators Nabila Abdel Nabi and Devika Singh are embedded in Tate Modern’s Curatorial team to carry out acquisition and programme related curatorial work, with a focus on the Centre’s aim of contributing to the development of the ‘transnational’ framework.

-Nabila Abdel Nabi was Associate Curator at The Power Plant, Toronto and prior to that she was Gallery Manager at The Third Line, Dubai.
-She has worked on solo exhibitions and facilitated new commissions by artists including Hajra Waheed (upcoming), Vivian Suter, Omar Ba, Emeka Ogboh, Abbas Akhavan, Kapwani Kiwanga, Karla Black, Michael Landy, Kader Attia, Amalia Pica and Jonathas de Andrade, among others.
+Nabila Abdel Nabi is an art historian and curator based in London.
+She is currently Curator, International Art at Tate.
+She was previously Associate Curator at The Power Plant, Toronto and prior to that she was Gallery Manager at The Third Line, Dubai.
+She has worked on solo exhibitions and facilitated new commissions by artists including Hajra Waheed, Vivian Suter, Omar Ba, Emeka Ogboh, Abbas Akhavan, Kapwani Kiwanga, Karla Black, Michael Landy, Kader Attia, Amalia Pica and Jonathas de Andrade, among others.
+She recently curated the exhibition Hold Everything Dear at The Power Plant, Toronto.
 She holds an MA from the Courtauld Institute of Art and a BA from the University of Chicago.

-Devika Singh’s work focuses on modern and contemporary art and architecture in South Asia and the global history of modernism.
-She was Smuts Research Fellow at the Centre of South Asian Studies of the University of Cambridge and a fellow at the Centre allemand d’histoire de l’art in Paris.
+Devika Singh is currently Curator, International Art at Tate.
+Her work focuses on modern and contemporary art and architecture in South Asia and the global history of modernism.
+Singh was Smuts Research Fellow at the Centre of South Asian Studies of the University of Cambridge and a fellow at the Centre allemand d’histoire de l’art in Paris.
 She holds a PhD from Cambridge and was a visiting fellow at the French Academy at Rome, the Freie Universität and the Kluge Center of the Library of Congress.
 She has published widely in journals and exhibition catalogues.
-Recent exhibitions curated by Singh include Planetary Planning at Dhaka Art Summit (2018) and Gedney in India at CSMVS, Mumbai (2017) and Duke University (2018).
+Recent exhibitions curated by Singh include Planetary Planning at Dhaka Art Summit (2018); Gedney in India at CSMVS, Mumbai (2017) and Duke University (2018); and Homelands: Art from Bangladesh, India and Pakistan at Kettle’s Yard, Cambridge (2019).

-The Centre’s activities are devised and managed by Emma Jones, Research Manager, and Rachel Hajek, Research Coordinator.
+The Centre’s activities are devised and managed by Emma Jones, Research Manager.

 The Centre is guided by Tate’s internal Steering Committee, which consists of Tate-wide directors and senior members of staff with expertise in Tate’s core activities including the collection, displays and exhibitions, research and national and international partnerships.
 The Steering Committee members input into and steer the Centre’s strategy and output and align our events with Tate’s programmes at all Tate sites: Tate Modern, Tate Britain, Tate Liverpool and Tate St Ives.